babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 ## Are you not entertained?

-I'd say we're probably *way* overdue for a recap of what we've actually achieved here.
+I'd say it's time for a recap of what we've achieved.
 Let's review:

 1. The QueryRenderer at the top-level is responsible for fetching any initial data,